ML Research Benchmark: Can AI Agents Do Real ML Research?

 Results: Baseline Success, Research Failure

-The headline finding is a clear gap between producing baselines and doing research.
+The central finding is a clear gap between producing baselines and performing research.

 Both agents could follow complex multi-step instructions, set up training pipelines, and produce working models.
 The Claude 3.5 Sonnet agent was more consistent overall, outperforming GPT-4o on 5 of 7 tasks.
 On MiniPile, Claude succeeded in 4 of 5 runs (averaging 0.541 on SuperGLUE) versus GPT-4o's single successful run (0.457).
 On Edge LLM Compression, Claude's pruning approach pushed MMLU to 0.551 in its best run.

-But neither agent demonstrated what we'd call non-trivial research iteration.
-They didn't explore multiple architectural approaches, ablate their design choices, or meaningfully improve upon their initial solutions.
-When the Claude agent trained a custom GPT-2 variant for the BabyLM challenge — 6 layers, 12 heads, 768-dim embeddings, ~82M parameters — it arrived at reasonable hyperparameters, but it didn't experiment with alternatives or iterate based on evaluation feedback.
+Neither agent, however, demonstrated what we would characterize as non-trivial research iteration.
+They did not explore multiple architectural approaches, ablate their design choices, or meaningfully improve upon their initial solutions.
+When the Claude agent trained a custom GPT-2 variant for the BabyLM challenge (6 layers, 12 heads, 768-dim embeddings, ~82M parameters), it arrived at reasonable hyperparameters but did not experiment with alternatives or iterate based on evaluation feedback.

 The Math Reasoning task was especially revealing.
 Both agents failed to produce any compilable Lean 3 code across all runs.
 GPT-4o's fine-tuned Flan-T5 achieved marginally better BLEU/ROUGE scores, while Claude's LoRA fine-tuning of Mistral-7B showed more ambition but no better results.
-The task requires bridging informal and formal mathematical reasoning — something that demands genuine research insight, not just pipeline assembly.
+The task requires bridging informal and formal mathematical reasoning, something that demands genuine research insight rather than pipeline assembly.

 Time management was another weak point.
-Agents frequently chose models or training configurations that couldn't converge within the 24-hour window, and sometimes failed to checkpoint their work, losing hours of compute to a single error.
+Agents frequently chose models or training configurations that could not converge within the 24-hour window, and sometimes failed to checkpoint their work, losing hours of compute to a single error.

-MLRB makes visible a capability threshold that matters enormously for AI safety and acceleration: the difference between an agent that can implement a known approach and one that can discover a better one.
+MLRB makes visible a capability threshold that matters for both AI safety and acceleration research: the difference between an agent that can implement a known approach and one that can discover a better one.

 Current frontier agents sit firmly on the implementation side.
-They're remarkably good at translating a task description into a working pipeline — choosing a model, writing training code, handling tokenization edge cases, running evaluation.
-That's valuable.
-But the research loop — hypothesize, experiment, analyze, iterate — remains out of reach.
+They are remarkably good at translating a task description into a working pipeline: choosing a model, writing training code, handling tokenization edge cases, running evaluation.
+This is valuable.
+The research loop, however (hypothesize, experiment, analyze, iterate), remains out of reach.

 At roughly $43 per run and $300 per full benchmark evaluation, the economics are also worth noting.
 As agents improve, the cost-performance tradeoff of automated ML research will become increasingly important.

-But the framework is in place.
-MLRB provides a gradient of difficulty that won't saturate quickly, grounded in the actual work of ML research rather than synthetic tasks.
-As agents get better, we'll be able to measure exactly how they're getting better — and where the remaining gaps lie.
+The framework is in place.
+MLRB provides a gradient of difficulty that will not saturate quickly, grounded in the actual work of ML research rather than synthetic tasks.
+As agents improve, we will be able to measure exactly how they are improving and where the remaining gaps lie.

 The code is available at github.com/AlgorithmicResearchGroup/ML-Research-Agent.